Kristianhj/docs-smartbuilder/README.md

 # SmartBuilder

-{% hint style="info" %}`SmartBuilder is a level design tool which uses smart algorithms to find the assets you need based on the current selected context. i.e. if you select a pirate ship prefab, SmartBuilder will show you other ships, and other pirate related props.
+{% hint style="info" %}SmartBuilder is a level design tool which uses smart algorithms to find the assets you need based on the current selected context. i.e. if you select a pirate ship prefab, SmartBuilder will show you other ships, and other pirate related props.
 SmartBuilder is 100% plug and play - no setup required.{% endhint %}

 ![SmartBuilder](/images/GettingStarted.png "Get the assets you need, when you need them")